carolhanna01/binary2name/README.md

 >   ./train.sh <pre-processed data name>

-### get best results Quickly:
+### Get the best results quickly:
-we have uploaded our best models, with the preprocessed data. to run it automatically follow:
+We have uploaded our best models, with the preprocessed data.
+To run it automatically follow:
 >   cd code2seq

 >   continue_best_model.sh --dataset=<coreutils|coreutils_dpdk>